San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - San Francisco's games this year have hit the over on seven of 15 set point totals (46.7%).

-- When San Francisco puts up more than 26.7 points, it is 5-2 against the spread and 6-1 overall.
+- San Francisco is 5-2 against the spread and 6-1 overall this season when the team puts up more than 26.7 points.

-- San Francisco is 3-3 against the spread and 4-2 overall when the team amasses over 380.9 yards.
+- San Francisco is 3-3 against the spread and 4-2 overall when the team picks up more than 380.9 yards.

 - This year, the 49ers have 21 turnovers, three fewer than the Texans have takeaways (24).